Airtable vs Trello: Which Project Management Tool is Better?

 #9) AI & Automation

-Airtable has made significant strides in incorporating AI and automation into its project management platform.
+Airtable has made significant strides in incorporating AI and workflow automation into its project management platform.
 You can automate tasks such as categorizing customer feedback and generating product specs to speed up feature development.
 The AI also integrates seamlessly with your business data, helping to augment your work and drive outcomes.

 On the other hand, Trello’s automation capabilities are primarily driven by Butler, a powerful add-on that uses simple rules and commands to automate various tasks.
 While Trello does not currently offer AI-driven features, Butler can significantly streamline your workflow by automating repetitive tasks.